Delta variant travel restrictions: Tourists wonder where they can go -- and whether they should

 White House: Existing restrictions will stay for now

-More evidence of the mounting concern and its affect on travel:
+More evidence of the mounting concern and its effect on travel:

 On Monday, the White House decided to keep existing coronavirus travel restrictions in place, press secretary Jen Psaki said.